Strategies for Recruiting Faculty and Academic Staff

 • Call again to let the candidate know where the search stands.
 If the person is your second choice, let them know and ask if they are willing to wait.

 • After the person is hired, continue communication.
-Make them feel welcomed.
+Make them feel welcome.

 • Personally call or email all finalists not selected as soon as the candidate selected has accepted the position offer.
 Follow-up with a formal letter routed through the Dean’s Office to be attached to the official online offer letter.